PhD at the Brandt School

 Prospective doctoral students with a graduate degree, above-average grades and a strong research proposal in one of our five research clusters are invited to apply for doctoral studies at the Willy Brandt School of Public Policy.

 If you wish to apply for doctoral studies at the Brandt School, you should first make sure that your research interest fits within one of our fields of expertise.
-These are clustered into five research areas:
+These are clustered into four research areas:

 Development and Socio-Economic Policies